palloncino/deploy-app-aws/README.md

 > ⚠️ If you're using OSX and Terminal, you can try this shell script from root:

-> ⚠️ You will need to modified to fit your paths!
+> ⚠️ You will need to modify the path inside the file to fit your!

 - `./osx-start-dev.sh`